 PhD Programmes at the Second Faculty of Medicine

-In case the applicant is not a graduate of EU university or there is not an existing agreement between relevant country and the Czech Republic about mutual recognition of university diploma, it is necessary for the applicant to present a confirmation of equivalency of his/her university degree.
-Read more details below in the section "Recognition of Master's degree from universities outside the Czech Republic".
+If the applicant is not a graduate of a university within the EU or there is no agreement between the relevant country and the Czech Republic on the mutual recognition of higher education diplomas, it is necessary to submit a certificate of equivalence of his diploma.
+Read more details below in the section “Recognition of Master’s degree from universities outside the Czech Republic”.

 Accredited doctoral study programmes

-Doctoral programmes in biomedicine take place between the Charles University and the Czech Academy of Sciences.
+Doctoral study programmes in biomedicine implemented between the Charles University and the Czech Academy of Sciences.

-Information on the studies in a particular doctoral study programme/field in biomedicine may be obtained at the Department for PhD Study and Foreign Affairs at the Second Faculty of Medicine.
-The doctoral study in biomedicine is coordinated by the Coordination Board of Doctoral study programmes in biomedicine (the Coordination Board of DSPB).
+Information on the studies in a particular doctoral study programme/field in biomedicine may be obtained at the Department for PhD Study at the Second Faculty of Medicine.

 Coordination Board of DSPB

-Doctoral studies in biology and medicine are co-ordinated by the Coordination Board of DSPB (thereinafter “Coornination Board”); its members, appointed by the Rector of Charles University and President of the Czech Academy of Sciences, are Chairs of all Subject Area Boards as well as some other persons suggested by the participating faculties, institutes of the Czech Academy of Sciences and possibly other authorities.
-Members of the Coordination Board elect a Presidium of 7-9 members, which in turn elects its Chair and Vice-chair.
-The Chair summons and directs sessions of the Coordination Board and acts as its representative in negotiations with the Rector Office of Charles University, authorities of the Czech Academy of Sciences, or possibly other authorities.
-The Vice-chair fully deputizes for the Chair during his/her absence.
+Doctoral studies in biology and medicine are co-ordinated by the Coordination Board of DSPB (thereinafter “Coornination Board”); its members, appointed by the Rector of Charles University and President of the Czech Academy of Sciences, are chairmen of all SABs as well as some other persons suggested by the participating faculties, institutes of the Czech Academy of Sciences and possibly other authorities.
+Members of the Coordination Board elect a Presidium of 7-9 members, which in turn elects its chairman and vice-chairman.
+The chairman summons and directs sessions of the Coordination Board and acts as its representative in negotiations with the Rector Office of CU, authorities of the Czech Academy of Sciences, or possibly other authorities.
+The vice-chairman fully deputizes for the chairman during his/her absence.
 The term in office of the Coordinaton Board is 5 years.